Suspect in deadly Canada stabbings has long criminal record | Law-Order

 Indigenous leaders blame the legacy of abuse and isolation at those schools as a root cause of the epidemic rates of alcohol and drug addiction now on Canadian reservations.

-"This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the chiefs and councils and their membership to create safer and healthier communities for our people," said Chief Bobby Cameron of the Federation of Sovereign Indigenous Nations.

-The parole board cited the intergenerational impacts of residential schools, saying it may have contributed to Myles Sanderson's criminal past.
-It wasn't clear, though, whether the brothers or family members attended the schools.
+The parole board cited the inter-generational impacts of residential schools, saying it may have contributed to Myles Sanderson's criminal past.

 Sanderson started drinking and smoking marijuana at around age 12 to cope with problems, the document said.
 Cocaine followed soon after.